-A. All ICT expenditure in the period from 1/1/2019 to 31/12/2019, divided by the WTE no. supplied under the C1 indicator.
+A. All ICT expenditure in the period from 1/1/2021 to 31/12/2021, divided by the WTE number supplied under the C1 indicator.

-In order to compile this information, the Heads of Information Services group has agreed that local authorities should submit the following data to the LGMA:
+In order to compile this information, local authorities should use the below heading codes for the Financial Management System and submit the following data: